Vienna to Prague by train Vienna to Prague by train

 Quick Guide Summary

 Here’s a quick overview of traveling by train from Vienna to Prague.
 Three main operators handle this route: ÖBB Railjet (a premium high-speed option), RegioJet (a budget-friendly intercity choice), and EuroCity (an international service).
+The rail stations in both Vienna and Prague are conveniently located, making travel easy and accessible.
 For detailed information on booking, pricing, and schedules, check the sections above.

 Starting prices differ based on the operator: RegioJet tickets start at $35, EuroCity at $41, and ÖBB Railjet at $60.
 Below is a side-by-side comparison: